CHSU-CBHP

 Scholarships.com

-Up to ten (10) eligible students enrolled in the 2023-2024 CHSU Master of Science in Biomedical Sciences (MSBS) program can apply for a $5,000 CHSU Scholarship to help reduce their educational expenses.
+Up to five (5) eligible students enrolled in the 2024-2025 CHSU Master of Science in Biomedical Sciences (MSBS) program can apply for a $5,000 CHSU Scholarship to help reduce their educational expenses.

 CHSU-MSBS students are eligible to apply for federal student loans including the Direct Unsubsidized Loan and the Graduate PLUS Loan.
 Start the application process by completing a FAFSA online at studentaid.gov.
 The CHSU School Code is 042814.